Snowmobiling Yellowstone's Lower Loop

 Here's a PDF guide from the Park Service with highlights:

-I packed basic emergency gear: avy shovel (if a sled got stuck), portable charger, first aid kit, hand warmers, space blankets, headlamp, lighter and multi-tool.
+I packed basic emergency gear: avy shovel (if a sled got stuck), portable charger, first aid kit, hand warmers, space blankets, headlamp, lighter and Leatherman multi-tool.
 One friend rented a satellite phone.
 Turns out, the phone malfunctioned, sending her mom SOS alerts all day.
 A frustrated rental company (and a nervous mom) spent a lot of time on the phone while we enjoyed Yellowstone.

 Each of the sleds also had an extra drive belt each stashed away.
 I watched a few YouTube videos on belt replacements, just in case.

 Finally, we packed snacks, lunch and water.
-(The Snow Lodge at Old Faithful also has a cafeteria for hot food.)
+The Snow Lodge at Old Faithful also has a cafeteria for hot food.

 Snowmobiling Yellowstone's Lower Loop

-At 7:45am, we grabbed jumpsuits and helmets from Gary Fales' office, then drove another 30 minutes to the sleds, parked in front of Pahaska Tepee Resort at the end of the plowed road.
+At 7:45am, we grabbed jumpsuits and helmets from Gary Fales' office, then drove another 30 minutes to the sleds, which were parked in front of Pahaska Tepee Resort at the end of the plowed road.

 The ranger laid out ground rules and asked where we were headed.
 In response to "Lower Loop," he said, "Woah... big day."
-We didn't have much goodwill left with the rental company, so I was a bit nervous about our sunset deadline.
+We didn't have much goodwill left with the rental company, so I was nervous about our sunset deadline.

 Sylvan Pass to Fishing Bridge